guillochon/MOSFiT/docs/fitting.rst

     mosfit -e LSQ12dlf -m slsn -f 100 -i 5000 -b 2000

-All convergence_ metrics are computed *after* the burn-in phase, as the operations employed during burn-in do *not* preserve detailed balance.
-During burn-in, the solutions of highest likelihood are over-represented, and thus the posteriors should not be trusted until the convergence_ criteria are met beyond the burn-in phase.
+All :ref:`convergence` metrics are computed *after* the burn-in phase, as the operations employed during burn-in do *not* preserve detailed balance.
+During burn-in, the solutions of highest likelihood are over-represented, and thus the posteriors should not be trusted until the :ref:`convergence` criteria are met beyond the burn-in phase.

 ------------------
 Inputs and outputs